Will students need to print their work to hand in? What if they don't have a printer in the classroom or at home?

 In a modern classroom we do not focus on teaching specific technology, applications or operating systems because they change too often to be of use in the long run.
 It is best to teach students how to learn to use any tool they are presented with or expected to interact with.
 We use technology in the classroom to meet our primary goals of educating students in reading, writing, mathematics, science, history, language, music, health, visual and performing arts, social sciences, and how to be a successful member of our society.
 We need technology that allows us to continue educating students and which facilitates that education.
 If the requirement for selecting technology is not to prepare students to use a specific tool that they will operate after their educational journey with us then the criteria for selecting an operating system, and technology in general, changes.

-All of our campuses have a wireless network available which covers most of the classrooms and offices.
+All of our campuses have a wireless network available which covers all of the classrooms and offices.
 We are constantly working on locating the weak signal areas and filling them in.
-This initiative will introduce a change in the way that the network is used, however, and we expect that the load on the network will not be excessive unless entire classes are using the internet simultaneously.
+This initiative will introduce a change in the way that the network is used, however, and we expect that the load on the network will not be excessive unless entire schools are using the internet simultaneously.
 All files and applications are local for students as well so many projects will not require network access or traffic.

 This change from server file storage to local file storage is a major step towards more efficient and effective use of technology in the classrooms.
 Students will no longer spend time logging into a computer just to work with local applications, they will simply wake their computer up and authenticate through the security screen with no network traffic at all.
 When working with large multi-media files (such as iMovie or Keynote) the files are stored and saved on the local laptop under the student's account and don't need to transfer over the network.
 These types of files have cause network congestion in shared computing environments.
 This will no longer be the case.